Wills & Guardianship: 214.227.6400

 Normally, so long as a person is not acting illegally, he or she is free to act in his or her self interests to the detriment of others.
 There are special relationships in the law, however, that dictate that a person, called a fiduciary, must put his or her interest behind those of another.
 An executor of an estate is a fiduciary and therefore there are certain duties that the executor must fulfill lest he or she be sued for a breach of the executor's fiduciary duties to the beneficiaries.

-What follows is a short guide for our clients who will be or who have been appointed as the executor of the estate.
+What follows is a short guide for our clients who will be or who have been appointed as the independent executor or administrator of the estate.
 It is not a substitute for legal advice and we expect that if you have any questions, you will call us.

 A video summarizing these steps is available on YouTube.
 Forgive the lack of editing as I do not charge enough for slick video production.